System Shocks Make Personal Adaptation Necessary.

 First Step: Making changes in Our Habits (and Long-Held Beliefs)

 Behavioral changes are ways in which we conduct ourselves, much of them are unconsciously decided.
 Changes in our habits or the ways in which we conduct ourselves are difficult.
 They are unwritten rules we live by, often inherited over our lifetimes, learned from our early days as kids and young adults.
 Think about how we cook and eat.
 Much of the comfort foods we love come from our very earliest experiences of first trying them.
-Good memories are attached to them whether it was a cold night where our mom cooked that delicious chili with kidney beans topped with shredded cheddar cheese served with a crusty baguette.
-Or maybe it was that time unexpectedly, after a tough day at school, dad made his “famous” homemade mac & cheese dish sizzling hot out of the oven with breadcrumbs on top and the oozing-gooeyness of the cheese making each mouthful both work and a lovely prolonged sensation.
+Good memories are attached to them whether it was on a cold night when our mom cooked that delicious chili with beans topped with shredded cheddar cheese served with a crusty baguette, or when unexpectedly, after a tough day at school, dad made his “famous” homemade mac & cheese dish sizzling hot out of the oven with breadcrumbs on top and the oozing-gooeyness of the cheese making each mouthful both work and a lovely prolonged sensation.
 To this day, we may love both chili and mac& cheese.
 We might still cook them exactly as we experienced them the first time.
 But when say, we are diagnosed with Type II diabetes or celiac disease, eating rich, fatty foods or gluten are detrimental to our bodily health.
 We must then make different and better-informed dietary decisions to build a body that is sustainable and healthy over the long-term.
 These decisions must be consciously made, even when we feel we want to resist them.
 They do not feel natural and thus, foreign.
 This is the re-learning period of changing out old habits for new, beneficial ones.
 Over time and with much conscious iteration of our new behaviors, new habits become embedded in our mind, so much so that we no longer have to think about them, consciously, to perform them.
 They become our new and standard way of doing things.
 That is conscious, incremental adaptation.

 Second Step: Developing New Personal Habits That Are Sustainability-Driven